How you think about a problem is more important than the problem itself. – Norman Vincent Peale

 It is important throughout this phase that you literally overwhelm your brain with as many solutions as possible.
 The greater the variety of solutions and strategies you come up with, the more insightful and effective the Incubation Phase will become.

-Recalling your past life experiences will help you to gain a better perspective about your current predicament.
+Recalling your past life experiences will help you to gain a better perspective on your current predicament.

 Many people constantly need to deal with the same ongoing problems because they simply fail to learn from their past experience and mistakes.